Permafrost/Tundra/README.md

     * `$list` is the String[] list grown by the desired `$count` of items, with the original items preserved and the new items padded with `$item` (or null if not specified).

+* #### tundra.list.string:include

+  Returns true if the given item is found in the given list.

+  * Inputs:
+    * `$list` is a list to check whether the given `$item` exists in.
+    * `$item` is the item to be checked against the given `$list`.

+  * Outputs:
+    * `$include?` is a boolean indicating the the given `$item` exists as an item in the given `$list`.

+* #### tundra.list.string:insert

+  Returns a new list with the given item inserted at the desired index in the given list.

+  * Inputs:
+    * `$list` is a list to check whether the given `$item` exists in.
+    * `$item` is the item to be checked against the given `$list`.
+    * `$index` is the index at which to insert the item.
+List indexing is zero-based.
+Supports both forward and reverse indexing (where, for example, an index of -1 is the last item in the list, and an index of -2 is the second last item in the list).

+  * Outputs:
+    * `$list` is the resulting list with the item inserted at the desired index.

+* #### tundra.list.string:intersection

+  Returns a list of only the items in `$list.x` that are also present in `$list.y`.

+  * Inputs:
+    * `$list.x` is a list to be intersected with `$list.y`.
+    * `$list.y` is a list to be intersected with `$list.x`.

+  * Outputs:
+    * `$list` is a new list containing only the items that are present in both input lists (the [set intersection]).

+* #### tundra.list.string:join

+  Returns a string created by concatenating the list items together, separated by the given $separator.

+  * Inputs:
+    * `$list` is a list to be converted to a string.
+    * `$separator` is an optional string used to separate each list item in the resulting string.
+Defaults to an empty string.

+  * Outputs:
+    * `$result` is a string containing each item in the given list, converted to a string and separated by the given `$separator`.

+* #### tundra.list.string:length

+  Returns the number of items in the given list.

+  * Inputs:
+    * `$list` is a list to count the number of items in.

+  * Outputs:
+    * `$length` is the number of items in the given list.

+* #### tundra.list.string:lowercase

+  Converts all strings in the given list to lower case.

+  * Inputs:
+    * `$list` is a list of strings to be converted to lower case.
+    * `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
+If not specified, the [default locale] is used.

+  * Outputs:
+    * `$list` is the resulting list of lower case strings, where all characters have been converted to their lower case equivalent according to the transformation rules of the given [Locale].

+* #### tundra.list.string:map

+  Returns a new list created by invoking the given service for each item in the input list, passing `$item`, `$index`, `$iteration` and `$length` variables, and collecting the values returned by the service to form the new list.

+  This is an implementation of a higher-order [map function] for object lists.

+  * Inputs:
+    * `$list` is a list to be iterated over.
+    * `$service` is a fully-qualified service name identifying the service to be invoked to process each item in the list.
+    * `$pipeline` is an optional IData document containing arbitrary input arguments used when invoking `$service`.
+    * `$item.input` is an optional variable name used when passing each item in the list to the invocation of `$service`.
+Defaults to
+      $item.
+    * `$item.output` is an optional variable name used when extracting the resulting item from the invocation of `$service`.
+Defaults to
+      $item.

+  * Outputs:
+    * `$list` is the newly constructed list containing the returned items from invoking `$service` for each input list item.

+* #### tundra.list.string:match

+  Returns the list of items which matched and the list of items which did not match the given [regular expression pattern].

+  * Inputs:
+    * `$list` is a list to be matched against the given regular expression.
+    * `$pattern` is the [regular expression pattern] to match against the given list.

+  * Outputs:
+    * `$matched` is the list of items which were found to match the given [regular expression pattern].
+    * `$unmatched` is the list of items which were found to not match the given [regular expression pattern].

+* #### tundra.list.string:normalize

+  Converts a list of strings, byte arrays or input streams to a list of strings.

+  * Inputs:
+    * `$objects` is a list of strings, byte arrays, or input streams to be converted to a string.
+    * `$encoding` is an optional character set to use when `$objects` is a list of byte arrays or input streams.
+Defaults to the Java virtual machine [default charset].

+  * Outputs:
+    * `$strings` is the resulting list of strings.

+* #### tundra.list.string:prepend

+  Prepends a single item to the front of a list, such that prepending an item to a list containing n items results in a new list of n + 1 items.

+  * Inputs:
+    * `$list` is a list to be prepended to.
+    * `$item` is the item to prepend to the given list.
+    * `$pipeline` is an optional IData document containing arbitrary input arguments used when invoking `$service`.

+  * Outputs:
+    * $list is the resulting list with the given $item prepended to the Prepends a single item to the front of a list, such that prepending an item to a list containing n items results in a new list of n + 1 items.

+  * Inputs:
+    * $list is a list to be prepended to.
+    * $item is the item to prepend to the given list.
+    * $pipeline is an optional IData document containing arbitrary input arguments used when invoking $service.

+  * Outputs:
+    * $list is the resulting list with the given $item prepended to the start.

+* #### tundra.list.string:put

+  Sets the value of the item at the given index in the given list.

+  * Inputs:
+    * `$list` is a list in which to set the given value.
+    * `$item` is the item to be set in the given list.
+    * `$index` is an optional zero-based index identifying the item to be set.
+Supports forward and reverse indexing (where, for example, an index of -1 is the last item in the list, and an index of -2 is the second last item in the list).

+  * Outputs:
+    * `$list` is the resulting list with the item at the given index set to the given value.

+* #### tundra.list.string:replace

+  Replaces all occurrences of the given [regular expression pattern] in the given list of strings, with the replacement string.

+  * Inputs:
+    * `$list` is a list of strings to have all occurrences of the given [regular expression pattern] replaced.
+    * `$pattern` is the [regular expression pattern] to match against the given string.
+    * `$replacement` is the replacement string to be substituted in the given string wherever the given pattern is found.
+    * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
+If false, captured groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
+      Defaults to false.

+  * Outputs:
+    * `$list` is the input list of strings with all occurrences of the given [regular expression pattern] replaced with `$replacement`.

 * #### tundra.list.string:resize